 The component module consists of 24 switches which are divided into two categories: bank switches and tree switches.
-Each of the 24 switches consists of three reed-actuated relays, one each for HIGH, LOW, and GUARD lines.
+Each of the 24 switches consists of three relays (reed-actuated in the HP 44705A and HP 44705H and solid-state in the HP 44705F), one each for HIGH, LOW, and GUARD lines.
 There are 20 bank switches which are divided into two groups of 10 channels each: Bank A and Bank B. The channels in Bank A are numbered 0 through 9 and the channels in Bank B are numbered 10 through 19.